-Sheila Bannister is an Associate Professor in the Dental Hygiene department providing instruction in Dental Materials and Community Oral Health, and in the first, second and third-year clinical program and didactic courses for associate degree students.
-In the baccalaureate program, Sheila teaches online courses in Advanced Community Oral Health and Contemporary Issues in Dental Hygiene.
+Sheila Bannister is an Associate Professor in the Dental Hygiene department providing instruction in Dental Materials and Community Oral Health, and in the second and third-year clinical program and didactic courses for associate degree students.
+In the baccalaureate program, Sheila teaches the online course Contemporary Issues in Dental Hygiene.
 She is an alumnus of the Forsyth School for Dental Hygienists in Boston with an associate degree in Dental Hygiene, Northeastern University in Boston with a bachelor’s degree in Dental Hygiene and specialization in student teaching, and Johnson State College in Vermont with a master’s degree in Education.
 Sheila worked in private dental practices in Massachusetts and Vermont from 1999-2007.
 In 2004, Sheila became involved in dental hygiene education as an adjunct clinical instructor at Vermont Tech and she accepted a full-time teaching position in 2007.

 Professionally, Sheila has served twice as President of the Vermont Dental Hygienists’ Association and is currently Legislative Chairperson for her professional organization.
-Sheila’s passion is increasing access to oral health care in Vermont and she has organized free dental care events and continues to work on legislation to expand the dental workforce in order to increase access to care.
-Sheila currently serves on the Vermont Tech Dental Hygiene Advisory Board.
+Sheila’s passion is increasing access to oral health care in Vermont and she has organized free dental care events, and worked to pass legislation in 2016 that expanded the dental workforce through the creation of a dental therapist team member.
+Sheila currently serves on the Vermont Technical Dental Hygiene Advisory Board.

 This is my fifth year teaching at VTC and my first year as the Associate Degree Nursing Department Chair.
 I am involved in several college committees and nursing organizations to stay current.
 Before teaching full-time, I have worked at Norwich University and Gifford Medical Center where some of my roles included diabetes educator, full-time lecturer and staff nurse as well as charge nurse and supervisor.
 I have also worked at Dartmouth Hitchcock Medical Center as a staff nurse and charge nurse.
 I have lived in Vermont since 1989, have raised my children here and am pleased to call Vermont my home.